Is it time to go green?

 How the UK is going green

-And, for the first time ever, the UK’s network of windfarms and solar panels generated more energy than the combined efforts of the UK’s eight nuclear power stations.
-Caroline Lucas, Green Party leader, has since suggested this could be the beginning of the end for nuclear power.
+In 2019, the UK’s network of windfarms and solar panels generated more energy than the combined efforts of the UK’s eight nuclear power stations.
+Caroline Lucas, former Green Party leader, has since suggested this could be the beginning of the end for nuclear power.

 But reports of the death of nuclear power could be a little premature.